 The stained glass windows are held together using iron bars and rods known as saddlebars.
 These support the whole window and hold it in place, taking the weight of the upper sections.
 The ‘vergettes’ are smaller, horizontal bars that strengthen the window from top to bottom.

-Reading the Windows of Sainte Chapelle
+Reading the Windows of the Sainte Chapelle Stained Glass

-The stained glass windows themselves tell the story of the books of the Bible from Genesis on the left hand side, right round to the book of Revelation on the Rose window to the rear.
+The Saint Chapelle stained glass windows themselves tell the story of the books of the Bible from Genesis on the left hand side, right round to the book of Revelation on the Rose window to the rear.
 Each stained glass window is made up of over 100 sections of stained glass.

 - Genesis – the story of creation followed by the story of Adam and Eve.